Mural Policy in Caltech Houses

 The North and South Houses enjoy a valued environment of self‐expression through the creation of murals.
 Caltech seeks to promote students’ creativity while also protecting members of the Caltech community from offensive material and maintaining an attractive environment within the Houses.
 To this end, Caltech Housing, in consultation with the Student Housing Committee, is establishing this Mural Policy to clarify the guidelines for creating murals and to inform students about the procedures for dealing with offensive or otherwise unacceptable murals.
 It is expected that individual Houses will follow their own processes if a resident wishes to paint a mural or to request the removal of a mural.
 However, these processes cannot supersede the guidelines presented here or Caltech policies and procedures.

 It is the Institute’s policy that murals or anything that goes on the walls of Caltech’s resident Houses do not have offensive material, which includes images or language that reasonable persons would find offensive, that would reasonably interfere with other residents’ or guests’ enjoyment of the facilities, and/or that violate any of Caltech’s policies, including that for Non‐Discrimination or Unlawful Harassment.
 Examples of offensive material include images or language that are racist or sexist, or that are derogatory on the basis of national origin, disability, age, religion, or sexual orientation.
 Graffiti or anything else that makes the Houses look deteriorated or degraded is also not acceptable.
 Murals may be painted on doors with approval.
 All North House door frames will be white and there will be six inches of white surrounding the door frame.
 Bathroom doors shall not be painted.
 Ceilings must stay white to ensure adequate brightness in the Houses.
 Any mural approved and painted must bear the date created and be signed by the creator.
 This policy applies to the Student Houses.
-Murals may not be painted over eletrical boxes, other utility panels or fire pull stations, etc. Murals are not permitted in frosh rooms, in the Student Activities Center (SAC), tunnels, off campus alleys, Caltech houses or apartments.
+Murals may not be painted over electrical boxes, other utility panels or fire pull stations, etc. Murals are not permitted in frosh rooms, in the Student Activities Center (SAC), Marks, Braun, Avery, Bechtel and the tunnels.
 Murals desired for Dining Rooms, Formal Lounges, Courtyards, and Entryways are discouraged and will only be considered under special circumstances.
 Mural procedures apply to residential room painting as well.
 If a residential room mural is approved, Housing will assess a fee to cover future painting to restore the room to the original condition.
 The fee will be assessed only once to the student who originally created the room mural.
 Housing will repaint the room mural at the end of each year unless the incoming resident requests that the room not be painted.

 Putting Up a Mural